erichoracek/MSDynamicsDrawerViewController/README.md

 ## Xcode

-If you would like to install the `MSDynamicsDrawerViewController` documentation into Xcode, you can do so by first installing [Appledoc](https://github.com/tomaz/appledoc/) (`$ brew install appledoc`), and then by running the `Documentation` target in the `MSDynamicsDrawerViewController.xcodeproj` in the root of repository.
+If you would like to install the `MSDynamicsDrawerViewController` documentation into Xcode, you can do so by first installing [Appledoc](https://github.com/tomaz/appledoc/) (`$ brew install appledoc`), and then by running the `Documentation` target in the `MSDynamicsDrawerViewController.xcodeproj` in the root of the repository.

 # Example